api3dao/old-api3-docs/docs/next/tutorials/aws-credentials.md

 [[toc]]

 Airnode will deploy serverless functions to AWS Lambda.
 Follow these steps to create an IAM User with programmatic access and the necessary permissions.
+As an alternative to this tutorial watch this [Video](https://www.youtube.com/watch?v=KngM5bfpttA).

 1. Login (create an account if needed) to the [AWS Console](https://console.aws.amazon.com/).